Type 2 Diabetes Guide

 Dogs that display one or more of these signs should be taken to the vet for consultation.
 These symptoms may not necessarily indicate diabetes; some of them can also indicate the possibility of diseases like or .
 However, if your dog does have diabetes, early treatment may be able to prevent further complications from the disease.

-Dogs that are at increased risk for this condition are those that are obese or have a poor diet.
+Dogs that are at increased risk for this condition are older dogs, dogs who have pancreatic problems, dogs with a genetic predisposition to the disease, and dogs who are obese.
 Female dogs are more likely than males to develop diabetes.

-Your veterinarian will do a physical exam, go over your dog's history, and run blood and urine tests to determine blood sugar levels.
-The results will allow your vet to make a diagnosis.
+Your veterinarian will do a physical exam, go over your dog's history, and run blood and urine tests to check sugar levels.
+He may also recommend running a broader blood test which can also help him to make a diagnosis.
+The results of the blood and urine tests will allow your vet to determine whether or not your dog has diabetes.

 Additional Reading: